imattman/go-examples/README.md

-# learn-go-tdd
+# GoLang examples
-Go language features illustrated via TDD
+Go language use, features, idioms with some added tests.